cefleet/cefleet-teaching-notes/Developer-Fundamentals/1-CLI-overview.md

 1. Create a file called "command-line.md" using the touch command.
    - ```bash
         touch {name_of_file}
-2. Move the file just created from current directory to inside the DigitalCrafts folder using the mv command.
+2. Move the file just created from current directory to inside the CodingLessons folder using the mv command.
    - ```bash
         mv {name_of_file} {directory_to_move_file_to}